 Georgia Tech is a far more selective school than many people presently comprehend.
-They now reject more than 4 in 5 over those who apply and are particularly tough on out-of-state and international applicants.
+They now reject more than 4 in 5 of those who apply and are particularly tough on out-of-state and international applicants.
 The encouraging news for aspiring Yellow Jackets is that transferring to this STEM powerhouse is much easier than getting accepted as a freshman.
 In fact, acceptance rates for transfers are often double the freshman figure.
-This blog will share the Georgia Tech transfer acceptance rate as well as other essential pieces of information like the Georgia Tech transfer deadline, the requirements/checklist for applicants, the Georgia Tech transfer decision date and much more.
+This blog will share the Georgia Tech transfer acceptance rate as well as other essential pieces of information like the Georgia Tech transfer deadline, transfer application requirements, transfer decision date, and much more.

 Georgia Tech Transfer Acceptance Rate